7 Fun Food Events Around DC This Weekend

 Thursday is Pi Day, the venn diagram overlap between math lovers and fans of the Great British Baking Show.
 For sweet teeth, Bayou Bakery is serving $5 slices like lemon icebox and chocolate-pecan.
 Go sweet or savory at Dangerously Delicious, which serves $3.14 pies all evening alongside drink specials and live music.
-Dyllan’s Raw Bar Grill is serving a prix fixe menu for $31.40 per person including three pie-centric courses and a glass of wine (pi-not grigo or pi-not noir).
+Dyllan’s Raw Bar Grill is serving a prix fixe menu for $31.40 per person including three pie-centric courses and a glass of wine (pi-not grigio or pi-not noir).
 Find more Pi Day deals at pizza spots like Matchbox (all locations are pouring $3.14 glasses of Matchbox IPA), Assaggi Pizzeria ($3.14 for a glass of house wine), and Pizzeria Paradiso, which offers $3.14 off your bill with the purchase of a chicken pot pie-inspired pie and a beer.

 Celebrity chef Carla Hall is demonstrating recipes from her cookbook Carla Hall’s Soul Food: Everyday and Celebration on Friday at the Museum of American History.
 The demo is part of the museum’s Cooking History series.
 Hall will discuss African American food ways through recipes like cassava with coconut and lime, a comfort dish that traveled from West Africa through the Caribbean to North America.